electronickai/functional-core-demo/README.md

 Making decisions is usually part of the `core` code.
 The `shell` is "just" the interface to components that cause side effects.
 Therefore there should be really rare cases for loops and conditionals within the `shell` code.

 In my first attempts it was hard to find ways that would avoid conditionals in the `shell` code.
 I really had to rethink my coding styles.
 I was tempted to return some kind of intermediate results to the `shell`.
-An example is the information whether the player creation was successful or not (The class `PlayerList` should initially return a boolean value of `true` or `false`).
+An example is the information whether the talk creation was successful or not (The class `Agenda` should initially return a boolean value of `true` or `false`).
 The `shell` would have to decide which message shall be shown depending on the outcome.
 However, this can be perfectly done within the `core`.
 The `core` defines the message for the user directly as a result of the user creation operation.
 This is fine as the resulting message can be seen as `core` (and even domain) logic.
 The `shell` just knows where to display the result message on the UI.

 Therefore, you should be aware of solutions that avoid decisions in the `shell` code.